 Passing a Department-approved assessment.

-A bachelor's degree in a major approved by the Department, or other graduate level training approved by the Department.
+Attainment of a bachelor's degree in a major approved by the Department, or other graduate level training approved by the Department.

 Possession of an English as a Second Language license or an English Language Learners license.